Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part3_applications/16_security_analysis.typ

 #reading-path(path: "essential")

 Security analysis is one of the most impactful applications of abstract interpretation.
-In the context of program verification, we track the flow of "tainted" (potentially malicious) data from untrusted sources to sensitive sinks.
-This allows us to detect vulnerabilities like unauthorized access, data exfiltration, and bypass of security controls.
+We track the flow of "tainted" (potentially malicious) data from untrusted sources to sensitive sinks, detecting vulnerabilities like unauthorized access, data exfiltration, and bypass of security controls.

 == Input Taint Analysis